broadinstitute/gatk/scripts/variantstore/docs/aou/AOU_DELIVERABLES.md

   - [GvsCalculatePrecisionAndSensitivity](https://dockstore.org/workflows/github.com/broadinstitute/gatk/GvsCalculatePrecisionAndSensitivity) workflow
   - [GvsCallsetCost](https://dockstore.org/workflows/github.com/broadinstitute/gatk/GvsCallsetCost) workflow
   - [GvsCreateVDS](https://dockstore.org/workflows/github.com/broadinstitute/gatk/GvsCreateVDS) workflow

-- Run the "Fetch WGS metadata for samples from list" notebook after you have placed the file with the list of the new samples to ingest in a GCS location the notebook (running with your @pmi-ops account) will have access to.
+- Install and Run the steps in the [Fetch WGS metadata for samples from list](./workspace/Fetch WGS metadata for samples from list.ipynb) notebook after you have placed the file with the list of the new samples to ingest in a GCS location the notebook (running with your @pmi-ops account) will have access to.
 This will grab the samples from the workspace where they were reblocked and bring them into this callset workspace.
-  - Set the `sample_list_file_path` variable in that notebook to the path of the file
+    - In section 1.2, Set the `sample_list_file_path` variable in that notebook to the path of the file
+    - Run the cells up to and through, section 1.4 ("Perform the copy, in batches")
-  - Run the "now that the data have been copied, you can make sample sets if you wish" step if you want to automatically break up the new samples into smaller sample sets.
+    - If you want to automatically break up the new samples into smaller sample sets, then run the "now that the data have been copied, you can make sample sets if you wish" step.
 Set the `SUBSET_SIZE` and `set_name` variables to customize.
 - **NOTE** If you want to create a large sample set after you have run the notebook, Terra provides (and recommends you use) this python [script](https://github.com/broadinstitute/firecloud-tools/tree/master/scripts/import_large_tsv) which allows you to upload a sample set to the workspace.
-- Make a note of the Google project ID ("aou-genomics-curation-prod"), dataset name ("aou_wgs_echo") and callset identifier (e.g. "Echo") as these will be inputs (`project_id`, `dataset_name` and `call_set_identifier`) to all or most of the GVS workflows.
+    - Make a note of the Google project ID ("aou-genomics-curation-prod"), dataset name ("aou_wgs") and callset identifier (e.g. "Bravo") as these will be inputs (`project_id`, `dataset_name` and `call_set_identifier`) to all or most of the GVS workflows.
 The [naming conventions for other aspects of GVS datasets are outlined here](https://docs.google.com/document/d/1pNtuv7uDoiOFPbwe4zx5sAGH7MyxwKqXkyrpNmBxeow).

 ## The Pipeline
 1. `GvsBulkIngestGenomes` workflow